-Separating Kids From Their Parents Is A Recipe For Long-Term Health Problems
+Separating Kids From Their Parents Can Lead To Long-Term Health Problems

 Rachel Osborn knows kids who slept in the immigrant detention centers in Texas that have dominated recent headlines.